taplists/openDraught/openDraught-1.3-standalone/readme.txt

 If you close the taplist and want to reopen it, as long as openDraught is running just open a browser and type in localhost:3000

+◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘◘

+To edit your taplist from your phone, open the browser on your phone and go to opendraught.com.
+From opendraught.com press the Login button in the top right.
+Enter the ip address of your host machine and press Go.
+Enter your admin password and you're ready to start editing.

+Click the Edit button to change any of the text on the list.
+For each row you may also select either empty, or hide.

+Checking the Empty box will gray out the item on your taplist, indicating it is unavailable but was/will be an option again.

+The Hide box removes the row entirely from your tap list but still makes readding it very easy, simply by unchecking the box.
+This can also be a useful feature if you have less than 20 taps.
+Just hide the taps at the bottom of the list until you have the appropriate amount remaining for your tap selection.

+◘◘◘◘

+Note that you'll want to change your admin password and secure string in the .env file using a text editor.